Kingxukai/linux/Documentation/gpu/drm-kms.rst

    }

 The base structure for all KMS objects is :c:type:`struct drm_mode_object
 <drm_mode_object>`.
-One of the base services it provides is tracking properties,
+One of the woke base services it provides is tracking properties,
-which are especially important for the atomic IOCTL (see `Atomic Mode Setting`_).
+which are especially important for the woke atomic IOCTL (see `Atomic Mode Setting`_).
 The somewhat surprising part here is that properties are not directly instantiated on each object, but free-standing mode objects themselves, represented by :c:type:`struct drm_property <drm_property>`, which only specify